jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     common aspects in patients around the world</strong>.
-So much so, that through recent statistical studies it has been possible to demonstrate that up to 25% of adults avoid or postpone attending the Dentist's office for awe of suffering pain, constituting the circumstance a true psychological barrier that, sometimes;
-    impedes receive the necessary care and preserve oral health.
+So much so, that through recent statistical studies it has been possible to demonstrate that up to 25% of adults avoid or postpone attending the Dentist's office for awe of suffering pain, constituting the circumstance a true psychological barrier that; sometimes, impedes receive the necessary care and preserve oral health.
 And although behavior management strategies are useful in the vast majority of cases, they are not always effective, especially when facing <strong>individuals who are excessively nervous,